INSTRUCTIONS TO AUTHORS

 Abbreviations must not be used in the title and subheading of the manuscript and in the abstract Tables and figures with abbreviations it is mandatory to insert a footnote to the table or figure.

 In the text, use only standardized abbreviations.
 In the first citation, the abbreviation is presented in parentheses after the full term.

 Research and Review articles should follow the conventional structure: Introduction, Methods, Results, Discussion, Conclusions (quantitative approach research) or Final Considerations (qualitative approach research) and References.
 Manuscripts from other categories may follow different structure.

 The main document, without identification of the authors, must have:

 - Title of the article: up to 15 words in the language of the manuscript.
-Use at least 3 descriptors for the composition;
+Compose your title using at least 3 descriptors;

 - Abstract and descriptors: abstract limited to 150 words in the same language as the manuscript.
-It should be structured in Objective, Methods, Results and Conclusion or Final Considerations.
+It must be structured in Objective, Methods, Results and Conclusions or Final Considerations.

 - Portuguese and Spanish must be extracted from DeCS: http://decs.bvs.br;

 - Five in English extracted from MeSH: http://www.ncbi.nlm.nih.gov/mesh.